scottjue21/MSDS-422/Module 2 (House Prices Prediction: Regression Models)/README.md

 The final model combines `qual_space` and `GarageCars`.
 This model produced the best fit with the lowest RMSE of **27,481.54**.

+## Techniques Used
+- Development and evaluation of regression models
+- Model performance assessment using Root Mean Squared Error (RMSE)
+- Feature engineering for improved predictions

-### Conclusion
+## Conclusion
 Among the models, the **fourth model** using both `qual_space` and `GarageCars` resulted in the best prediction accuracy with the lowest RMSE.

-## Testing
-The trained model was tested on a Kaggle-provided test set.
-The following steps were used to prepare the test data:
-1. Handle missing values by replacing NaN values with zero.
-2. Create the `qual_space` predictor variable by multiplying overall quality by the total square footage.
-3. Predict the `SalePrice` for each house using the final regression model.

-The predictions were submitted in a `.csv` file, formatted for Kaggle.

-## Practice Skills
+## Contributors
-- Regression model development and evaluation
-- Root Mean Squared Error (RMSE) analysis for model performance
-- Feature engineering for improved predictions